Macron backs Rwandan candidate for Francophonie group - Journal du Cameroun

 Wednesday’s meeting is the third between Macron and Kagame in a year.

-Macron also said he would attend an AU summit in the Mauritanian capital of Noukchott on July 1 and 2.
+Macron also said he would attend an AU summit in the Mauritanian capital of Nouakchott on July 1 and 2.

 He praised Kagame for sharing his belief in “strong multilateralism,” while Kagame said, “We hope to continue working together… both on the bilateral level and for the African continent.”